Nazmin-Babubaker/Mood-Care/readme.md

 ---

 ## Project Description
-Moodesh is an interactive webpage that helps users improve their mood by providing personalized tasks based on their emotional state.
+MoodBoost is an interactive website that helps users improve their mood by providing personalized tasks based on their emotional state.
 The site features a mood selector that directs users to engaging activities tailored to their current feelings.

 ---

 ## The Problem Statement
-In a fast-paced world, emotions often take a backseat.Mental Helath is often underlooked.
+In a fast-paced world, emotions often take a backseat.
 We all face stress, boredom, loneliness, and other mood swings that impact our mental health.
 What if you could get an instant pick-me-up with just one click?

 ---

 ## The Solution
-Moodesh offers a fun, simple way to manage your emotions.
+MoodBoost offers a fun, simple way to manage your emotions.
 Based on your selected mood, the website suggests activities ranging from playing games to engaging in mindfulness exercises.
-It’s like having a virtual cheerleader in your pocket!(Who wouldn't mind having an emotional support within our hands reach...)
+It’s like having a virtual cheerleader in your pocket!

 ---